 - All Activities apart from Handling Calls Should be Managed Accordingly

-Managers should realise the importance of managing breaks, lunch times, trainings, team meetings, after call activities, etc, while at the same time ensuring that there are agents to handle calls and take care of customer issues and queries.
+Managers should realize the importance of managing breaks, lunch times, training’s, team meetings, after call activities, etc, while at the same time ensuring that there are agents to handle calls and take care of customer issues and queries.
 This will lead to a reduction in shrinkage and also improve the schedule adherence.
-Agents will eventually realise the significance of every minute they spend at the call center and how to manage their time more effectively.
+Agents will eventually realize the significance of every minute they spend at the call center and how to manage their time more effectively.